MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Scale-out

-Power BI Premium supports [Power BI Query Scale Out](./../enterprise/service-premium-scale-out.md) which you can use if you're migrating from an AAS environment that's using [Azure Analysis Services scale-out](/azure/analysis-services/analysis-services-scale-out).
-Unlike Azure, which charges you per scale-out instance, in Power BI scale-out is enabled by default as part of your Premium capacity and you don't get charged for it.
+Power BI Premium supports [Power BI query scale-out](../enterprise/service-premium-scale-out.md), which you can use if you migrate from an AAS environment that's using [Azure Analysis Services scale-out](/azure/analysis-services/analysis-services-scale-out).
+Unlike Azure Analysis Services, which charges you per scale-out instance, Power BI scale-out is enabled by default for Premium capacities, and you don't get charged for it.

 ## Next steps